I made a presentation at yesterday’s conference on Developments with the Digital Oilfield in London.

-In my talk, I referenced the NIST definition of cloud computing, and my version of the three key elements that embody the transformational impact of the cloud:
+In my talk, I referenced the NIST definition of cloud computing.
+My version of the three key elements that embody the transformational impact of the cloud:

 - A usage-based payment model, whether that’s per user, per cycle, per cpu, or whatever